ibexa/documentation-developer/docs/api/rest_api/extending_rest_api/creating_new_rest_resource.md

 To create a new REST resource, you need to prepare:

-* The REST route leading to a controller action.
+- the REST route leading to a controller action
-* The controller and its action.
+- the controller and its action
-* Optionally, one or several `InputParser` objects if the controller needs to receive a payload to treat, one or several value classes to represent this payload and potentially one or several new media types to type this payload in the `Content-Type` header.
+- one or several `InputParser` objects if the controller needs to receive a payload to treat, one or several value classes to represent this payload and potentially one or several new media types to type this payload in the `Content-Type` header (optional)
-* Optionally, one or several new value classes to represent the controller action result, their `ValueObjectVisitor` to help the generator to turn this into XML or JSON and potentially one or several new media types to claim in the `Accept` header the desired value.
+- one or several new value classes to represent the controller action result, their `ValueObjectVisitor` to help the generator to turn this into XML or JSON and potentially one or several new media types to claim in the `Accept` header the desired value (optional)
-* Optionally, the addition of this resource route to the REST root.
+- the addition of this resource route to the REST root (optional)

 In the following example, you add a greeting resource to the REST API.
 It's available through `GET` and `POST` methods. `GET` sets default values while `POST` allows inputting custom values.